Difference Between Probate and Non-Probate Assets

 Examples of Non-Probate Assets

 Notable examples encompass jointly held properties with rights of survivorship, retirement accounts with assigned beneficiaries, and assets held in a trust.
+For instance, understanding the difference between a Roth IRA and Traditional IRA matters here, as both are non-probate assets that pass directly to named beneficiaries.

 Comparison Between Probate and Non-Probate Assets